Austin Hedges Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals rank 12th in baseball in home runs allowed (27 total, 1.1 per game).
+- Nationals pitchers combine to allow 31 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Corbin gets the start for the Nationals, his sixth of the season.
-He is 1-3 with a 5.88 ERA and 19 strikeouts in 26 2/3 innings pitched.
+- Gray (1-4 with a 2.93 ERA and 25 strikeouts in 27 2/3 innings pitched) gets the start for the Nationals, his sixth of the season.

-- The left-hander's last time out came on Sunday against the Minnesota Twins, when he threw six innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last pitched on Tuesday against the New York Mets, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.